Laf111/WiiUFtpServer/_sdCard/wiiu/apps/WiiUFtpServer/CrcChecker/README.txt

 GOAL :
 -----

-Look for WiiUFtpServer CRC 32 report (WiiUFtpServer_CRC32_report.sfv) close to the script.
+This script looks for WiiUFtpServer CRC 32 report (WiiUFtpServer_CRC32_report.sfv) in the same folder of the script.
-You can copy it from the SDCard in the same folder of this script otherwise it will be downloaded (do not close WiiUFtpServer on the Wii-U in this case)
+You can copy it from the SDCard otherwise it will be downloaded (do not close WiiUFtpServer on the Wii-U in this case)

 Given the folder containing the files you've just transferred with WiiUFtpServer :
     - compute CRC32-C